MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting.md

 ## Opting Into the Deferred Lighting Pipeline

 Opting into the Deferred Lighting Pipeline should feel familiar if you have authored an RTX-enabled resource pack before.
-In fact, any resource pack that was built for use in RTX should "just work” for Deferred Lighting.
+In fact, any resource pack that was built for use in RTX should "just work" for Deferred Lighting.
 However, you will likely want to add some additional JSON files (see sections below for more details) to make full use of the pipeline.

 ## Enabling Deferred Technical Preview in Settings

-If you are on a compatible Preview or Beta build supporting the Deferred Lighting Pipeline, you will find a new toggle under the "Creator” tab in the Settings menu:
+If you are on a compatible Preview or Beta build supporting the Deferred Lighting Pipeline, you will find a new toggle under the "Creator" tab in the Settings menu:

 ![Image showing Creator Settings with Enable deferred lighting technical preview toggle on](Media/DeferredLighting/settings_creator_enableDeferredLighting.png)

-Once this has been toggled ‘On’, you will see new options in the "Video” settings menu.
-Under "Graphics Mode,” the UI element will change to a dropdown selection in which you can now see an option for the "Deferred Technical Preview.”
+Once this has been toggled ‘On’, you will see new options in the "Video" settings menu.
+Under "Graphics Mode," the UI element will change to a dropdown selection in which you can now see an option for the "Deferred Technical Preview."

 ![Image showing Video settings, Graphics mode, Deferred technical preview checkbox](Media/DeferredLighting/settings_video_graphicsMode_deferredTechnicalPreview.png)